It is a normal clause in any tenancy agreement that, a the end of a lease, the property be returned to the same state as when the tenancy began.

 Cracks in a concrete floor can be caused by accidental impacts, deterioration of the concrete, intense use of the area or even the movement of the floor itself.

-Crack repair is a challenging task that requires experience and skill.
+Warehouse floor crack repair is a challenging task that requires experience and skill.
 Cracks should not be left unattended because cracks will extend and will intersect with other cracks.

 When these cracks overlap they will cause flaking which will result in a hole in the floor leaving the aggregate in the concrete exposed.